addramir/cGWASdata/README.md

 - 20171207_partial_corr_matrix.txt: partial correlation matrix for 151 metabolites.
 We used "ppcor" R package for calculations.

-- 20171207_partial_corr_pvalues_matrix.txt: partial correlation p-value matrix for 151 metabolites.
+- 20171207_partial_corr_pvalues_matrix.txt: partial correlation P-value matrix for 151 metabolites.

 - 20171207_biochemical_distances.txt: biochemical distances used for BN-cGWAS.
 This matrix was produced in work of Krumsiek et.al, 2011 (Krumsiek, J., Suhre, K., Illig, T., Adamski, J., & Theis, F. J. (2011).
 Gaussian graphical modeling reconstructs pathway reactions from high-throughput metabolomics data.
 BMC Systems Biology, 5(1), 21. https://doi.org/10.1186/1752-0509-5-21).

 ### Scripts

 Scripts are located in "scripts" folder.

 - exact_cGWAS_functions.R: the main function for calculation of cGWAS using uGWAS results and correlation matrices.
 All descriptions are in file.